 What are achievements?

 Achievements are digital rewards given to players for completing specific tasks in their games in by the game’s developer.
-Each individual achievement is worth a certain number of points, which is conferred toward your overall “Gamerscore.”
-Typically, achievement scores come in multiples of five, ranging from five to 100.
-Your Gamerscore is a quick and easy way to view your gaming career at a glance (or a friend’s).
+Each individual achievement is worth a certain number of points, which is conferred toward your overall Gamerscore.
+Typically, achievement scores come in multiples of five, ranging from 5 to over 100.
+Your Gamerscore is a quick and easy way to view your, or a friend’s, gaming career at a glance.
 It never resets — the achievements you unlocked for Madden NFL 07 will forever be linked to your Gamerscore unless you choose to make a new Xbox Live account.

 You can unlock achievements in Xbox 360 games, Xbox One games, and select first-party Microsoft games on PC.
 As with PlayStation trophies, unlocking an achievement will trigger a small notification on-screen, as well as a distinct “ping” noise.